 - Cementing the changes in place.
 The last weeks of the program are spent strengthening the changes the family and adolescent have made and going over and making concrete plans for potential future problems such as family arguments and upsets or substance abuse relapse.
 The family is validated for their progress and can see that their future is bright.

-This factor is often under stressed in many different types of addiction treatment.
-Upon closer look, however, it becomes obvious that without communication, addiction treatment would be a very different thing.
+This factor is often under stress in many different types of addiction treatment.
+Upon a closer look, however, it becomes obvious that without communication, addiction treatment would be a very different thing.
 People with addiction, often seem as though they do not want to communicate or talk about their abuse problem.
 Talking about it makes it all too real at which point, some type of handling would be required.
 The bright side is that the solution is here and freedom from addiction is attainable.
 One only has to reach out and grab it.
 Contact A Forever Recovery today for more information.